V-Sekai/manuals/decisions/20240830-use-dokku-to-host-vsk-backend.md

 - **Simplified Management**: Easier deployment and management processes with Dokku's straightforward platform.
 - **Scalability**: Efficient scaling options that meet our needs without the overhead of Kubernetes.
 - **Enhanced Security**: Automatic SSL encryption with Caddy for improved security.
+- **Robust Messaging**: Reliable messaging and queuing mechanisms with RabbitMQ.

 ## The Downsides